This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ear exam: An ear exam may be done to check for bleeding or discharge from your ears.
 You may also need tests to check your hearing.

 - Electroneurography: Electroneurography is done to check for damage to your facial nerves.

 - Electromyography: Electromyography (EMG) measures the electrical activity of your facial muscles.
 Your facial muscles are tested at rest and while you are using them.
 An EMG test may also check the nerves that control your facial muscles.

 - Neurologic signs: Neurologic signs are also called neuro signs, neuro checks, or neuro status.
-Caregivers check your eyes, your memory, and how alert you are.
+Healthcare providers check your eyes, your memory, and how alert you are.
 Your hand grasp and balance may also be tested.
-This helps tell caregivers how your brain is working after an injury.
+This helps tell healthcare providers how your brain is working after an injury.
 You may need to have your neuro signs checked often.

 How is a skull fracture treated?